 So our re-write the script calls are designed to flip your body back into chill mode.
 Think of it as waking sleeping beauty if you will.
 Based on the extensive research into PTSD this technique lifts the spell.
 It’s giving your permission to switch off, and from there you can begin to operate in thriving mode rather than spending every day being chased by a lion.

-We have two different types of therapy for PTSD because we know that one size doesn’t fit all.
-Both approaches are highly successful but very different.
+We have three different types of therapy for PTSD because we know that one size doesn’t fit all.
+Each approach is highly successful but very different.

 The Rewind technique is a non-disclosure, rapid results technique.
 During this session we will: